 Of the few states that allow Anonymous LLCs, California is not one of them.
-Delaware and New Mexico are the most recommended - with one million businesses incorporated in Delaware already, the state is the go-to business state and said to have more corporations than actual residents.
-And New Mexico is known as the least expensive to set up and maintain.
+Wyoming, Delaware and New Mexico are the most recommended - with one million businesses incorporated in Delaware already, the state is the go-to business state and said to have more corporations than actual residents.
+And New Mexico is known as the least expensive to set up and maintain, while Wyoming has the best asset protection.

 While these states don't require businesses to list the names of LLC members and managers, the Articles still mandate that you name a registered agent and an organizer/incorporator.
 This means in order to have the privacy you desire, a third-party is needed to fill-in those roles.